jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 And I think the third part, the thing that fills in this box, are things that I will call "simple services".
 So a simple service is a service.
-It is its own process, right?
+It is its own process.
 It does communication using data.
-It should have a very small surface area in terms of the API, right?
+It should have a very small surface area in terms of the API.
 If the API is mostly data, it should have an extremely small number of verbs associated with it.
 And it should do mostly one thing.
 And you will see that a lot of the facilities of programming languages and runtimes are now available as services.

 [Time 0:46:17]